thisisrandy/catan-randomizer/README.md

     card count remains as it was at the beginning of the turn for the purposes of a 7 roll.
 For example, if _Plentiful Year_ (2) is drawn and a player's card count increases to 8, they are not penalized if the next card is a 7.
-- _The Caravans_: As described in the manual.
-- _Barbarian Attack_: As described in the manual.
-Numbers and terrain are shuffled in two separate ("inner" and "outer") groups.
-It isn't possible to construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.
-- _Traders & Barbarians_: As described in the manual.

 [^two-twelve-card]:
     Since there is only one card for each of the 36 possible rolls, it would be